 “I saw their happiness increase after each letter, meaning the more they wrote, the better they felt,” said Toepfer.
 Their levels of life satisfaction improved as well.
 What this study shows is that, in our constant pursuit of happiness, gratitude offers long-lasting effects in a positive-feedback loop.
 Further research shows that gratitude boosts happiness by helping people relish good experiences, deal with adversity, build stronger relationships, and even improve their health.

 By now, you know the basis: gratitude equals more happiness.
 But, it’s time to get all the details.
 Here are five positive benefits (proven by science) you can experience by being grateful, which can boost your happiness levels.

 Saying thanks to a friend or family member might make them happier, and it can strengthen the emotional bond between the two of you.
 People who express gratitude for each other tend to be more forgiving and less narcissistic.
 Of course, the positive benefits of gratitude aren’t limited to the people who are close to you.
 Thanking your delivery man or waiter who brings the food to your table helps to strengthen social bonds.
 Gratitude can be also the key to getting to know new, wonderful people.
-In fact, a 2014 study published in Emotion says that showing sincere appreciation can help you win new friends.
-The study found that thanking a new acquaintance makes them more likely to seek a long term relationship with you.
+A 2014 study published in Emotion says that showing sincere appreciation can help you win new friends.
+The study found that thanking a new acquaintance makes them more likely to seek a long-term relationship with you.

 Better mental health